 That’s it!
 You can simply enter the keyboard shortcut the next time you are working with resizing images on your Mac.

-Download iMyMac-Cleaner and launch it.
-Check the system status and choose the module "Similar Image Finder" from the left side.
+Download iMyMac PowerMyMac and launch it.
+Check the system status and choose the module "Similar Image Finder" under the Toolkit module.